Bitcoin: The Future of Finance

 1. Blockchain Technology

 The blockchain is the backbone of Bitcoin.
 It is a series of blocks containing transaction data.
-Each block is linked to the previous one, forming a chain.
+In this technology, each block is interconnected with the previous one, developing a block chain system.
 This ensures data integrity and prevents tampering.

 2. Mining